I Am Groot: Casting

 Vin Diesel was confirmed to be reprising his role as the voice of Baby Groot in June 2022.
 Diesel recorded new lines for the shorts, after it was initially discussed to reuse existing recordings of him saying "I am Groot" for the series.
 The next month, Bradley Cooper was revealed to be reprising his MCU role as the voice of Rocket, as well as Gunn voicing a wrist watch.
 Trevor Devall voices Iwua.
 Bob Bergen, Terri Douglas, Scott Menville, Kaitlyn Robrock, Fred Tatasciore, Kari Wahlgren, and Matthew Wood provide additional voices.
+Jeffrey Wright appears in the second season as the Watcher, reprising his role from the animated series What If...?, with Cooper and Tatasciore returning for the season.
+Dee Bradley Baker provides the voices of the various birds in the first short of the second season.

 Design

 Baby Groot is the same model designed by Luma Pictures for Vol. 2.
 Lepore enjoyed designing the Grunds, seen in "Little Guys", and finding the way to make them be expressive with "just black dots and a mouth".
 Other original designs for the series included Iwua, the shapeshifting alien, and Snoot Pin Bongo, a squirrel-like creature inspired by the Star Wars character Salacious Crumb.
+Color choices played a big role in the series, with respect to the already established color pallette and combinations in the MCU that "have certain connotations".
+In the second season, the short "Groot Noses Around" features a 16-bit fighting game, informally known as Beach Fighters, that was created by pixel artist and animator Jon Davies.

 Perception created the titles for I Am Groot.
 The series presents the Marvel Studios opening and fanfare fast-forwarding.
 Lepore was looking to get "really irreverent" with the opening, with Winderbaum adding the studio was always looking for ways to shorten the opening.
 The creatives liked this since it helped balance the runtime of the shorts without having "a minute-and-a-half opening" along with "a five-minute credit sequence", with Lepore calling it the perfect design for Groot.
+For the second season, the opening was changed from the "standard television" fast-forwarding visual to a step-through style, more akin to how Disney+ handles fast-forward.
+This change was also retroactively applied to the first season episodes.